M. K. Alagiri

-Muthuvel Karunanidhi Alagiri (born 30 January 1951), commonly known as M. K. Alagiri, is an Indian politician from Tamil Nadu and was a Union Cabinet Minister of Chemicals and Fertilizers from 28 May 2009 to 20 March 2013.
+Muthuvel Karunanidhi Alagiri (born 30 January 1951), commonly known as M. K. Alagiri, is a former Indian politician from Tamil Nadu and was a Union Cabinet Minister of Chemicals and Fertilizers from 28 May 2009 to 20 March 2013.
 He is the second son of the former Chief Minister of Tamil Nadu, M. Karunanidhi and his second wife Dayalu Ammal and the head of South Zone of Dravida Munnetra Kazagham (up to 2014).

 Early life

 Alagiri is the second son of former chief minister of Tamil Nadu M. Karunanidhi and his second wife Dayalu Ammal.
 Karunanidhi named his son after his mentor, Pattukkottai Alagiri.
 He is believed to have spent his early life under the tutelage of his father and after his marriage on 10 December 1972, settled in Madurai.
 His wife is Kanthi Alagiri and they have three children, two daughters Kayalvizhi and Anjugaselvi, and a son, Dayanidhi Azhagiri.
 Alagiri graduated from the Presidency College in Chennai with a B.A. degree.